fgm/mongodb/README.txt

 If a collection has no alias specified in 'mongodb_collections', then the alias 'default' is used (as noted above, the 'default' connection alias always exists.)
-This way, if no variables are defined thenMongoDB writes everything in the drupal database on localhost.
+If you want everything in one database, then there is no need to set up mongodb_collections.
+So for exampple, if no variables are defined at all, then MongoDB writes everything in the drupal database on localhost.

 mongodb_block uses the 'block' collection, mongodb_cache uses the name of the bin (cache_bootstrap, cache_menu etc), mongodb_session uses 'session' and